-What castles can you visit with the Copenhagen Card
+What Copenhagen castles can you visit with the Copenhagen Card

-We decided to purchase a Copenhagen Card for our time there and dedicated one whole day to visit Copenhagen castles.
+We decided to purchase a Copenhagen Card for our time in Copenhagen.
 This was a great option as it meant entrance to all the Copenhagen castles and also all our transportation costs in the Greater Copenhagen area were included in the cost.

-How many castles can you visit in 48 hours in Copenhagen?
+How many Copenhagen castles can you visit in 48 hours?

 With having to get trains to go and visit some of the castles included on the Copenhagen card you may think you may not be able to cover many castles in a 48 hour period but with our itinerary you are guaranteed to visit at least four!